 WHAT CENTRALIZED APPLICATION WILL I USE?
 Veterinary Medical College Application Service (VMCAS)

 - Animal Handling: Most schools expect significant animal handling experience (often 500+ hours).

 - Research: It is highly recommended that you complete at least one 10-week research experience.
-You do not have to find a research opportunity that is related to dentistry.
+You do not have to find a research opportunity that is related to veterinary medicine.

-- Volunteering: It is highly recommended that you volunteer in a position, starting as early as your first year at St. Olaf.
-Although your volunteer role can be animal related or outside of animal care, we recommend that you aim to volunteer in both capacities.
+- Volunteering: It is highly recommended that you volunteer in your community, starting as early as your first year at St. Olaf.
+Although your volunteer role can be animal-related or outside of animal care, we recommend that you aim to volunteer in both capacities.
 Veterinary schools are looking for applicants with sustained and meaningful volunteer experiences.
 They don’t want students who are simply checking the “volunteer box.”

 - Internship(s): It is recommended that you gain experience in the field through interning at a vet clinic, a department of health, an animal hospital, a zoo, etc. Internships outside of veterinary medicine are highly beneficial as well.

 - Leadership: It is strongly recommended that you serve in a leadership capacity (president of an organization, academic tutor, service on an advisory board, etc.).
 Leaders can enhance their communication and organization skills, as well as learn how to interact with individuals from a wide variety of backgrounds